MicrosoftDocs/win32/desktop-src/Msi/-disablerollback.md

 ---
-Description: Setting the DISABLEROLLBACK property disables the rollback option for the current configuration.
+description: Setting the DISABLEROLLBACK property disables the rollback option for the current configuration.
 Set this property to 1 to prevent the installer from generating a rollback script and saving copies of deleted files during the installation. ms.assetid: c17d9663-af13-4e12-b496-64942f4379f5
 title: DISABLEROLLBACK property
 ms.topic: reference